viveksahux/simple-payment-app/README.md

 # 💳 Simple Payment App

-A modern, full-stack payment application built with **React**, **Express**, **MongoDB**, and **JWT authentication**.
-It allows users to register, sign in, and securely access payment features, making it a great starting point for fintech projects or full-stack learning.
+A simple full-stack payment app built with React, Express, MongoDB, and JWT — just for fun and learning!
+It lets users sign up, log in, and (pretend to) send money.
+Great little project to practice building real-world features like auth, protected routes, and API handling from scratch.

 ![React](https://img.shields.io/badge/React-blue)
 ![Express](https://img.shields.io/badge/Express-green)